What is cyber security?

 Reputation and trust

-- Customers relationships – if a cyber-attack results in large amounts of private customer data being accessed or stolen, people may lose trust in the company’s ability to protect their information.
-Around 34% of companies in the UK said the main reason for investing in cyber security was to protect the information of their customers in 2015.
+- Customer relationships: If a cyber-attack results in large amounts of private customer data being accessed or stolen, people may lose trust in the company’s ability to protect their information

 As a result of cyber-attacks and the related reputational damage, companies can also incur financial losses, such as: